felipesoaresfl/felipesoaresfl/README.md

-## Oi!
-Esse é meu repositório GITHUB! 💻
+## Hey! :) This is my GITHUB repository! 💻

-### Dê uma olhada em meus projetos recentes e deixe alguma dica ou contribuição, espero que curta!
+### Take a look at my recent projects and leave any tips or contributions, I hope you enjoy!
 AD ASTRA 🚀

-- 🌱 Desenvolvendo em Python/ Django/ JavaScript/ Vuejs/ HTML/ CSS.
+- 🌱 Developing in Python/ Django/ JavaScript/ Vuejs/ HTML/ CSS.
-- 📚 Estudando Análise e Desenvolvimento de Sistemas.
+- 📚 Studying Systems Analysis and Development.

 <div align="center">
   <a href="https://github.com/felipesoaresfl">